About The GG Archives

 The GG Archives is the work and passion of two people, Paul K. Gjenvick, a professional archivist and Evelyne B. Gjenvick.
 Paul earned a Bachelor of Science in Accounting from Minnesota State University and a Masters of Archival Studies from Clayton State University in Georgia where he studied under renowned archivist Richard Pearce-Moses.
 The Gjenvick-Gjønvik Family has traced their ancestry back to the early 1500s.

-Paul's wife, Evelyne, is the newest staff member, joining the GG Archives in 2018 as the director of operations and content researcher/editor.
+Paul's wife, Evelyne, is the newest staff member, joining the GG Archives in 2018 as the curator and content researcher/editor.

 Consider Supporting the GG Archives.
 Your ongoing support is very much appreciated!